Analytics206/erp_manufacturing/docs/03-product_requirements.md

 This document outlines the specific product requirements for building the Base ERP system, providing the necessary details to guide development, align stakeholders, and track progress through delivery.

 ### 1.2 Project Overview
-Valor ERP is a custom ERP solution designed specifically for metalworking companies, streamlining operations from estimates to invoicing with a focus on usability and efficiency.
+Base ERP is a custom ERP solution designed specifically for manufacturing companies, streamlining operations from estimates to invoicing with a focus on usability and efficiency.

 ## 2.0 Functional Requirements